reactive/data-client/docs/core/guides/redux.md

 ## Redux devtools

-[Redux DevTools](https://github.com/reduxjs/redux-devtools) allows easy inspection of current state and transitions in the Rest Hooks store.
+[Redux DevTools](https://github.com/reduxjs/redux-devtools) allows easy inspection of current state and transitions in the Reactive Data Client store.

 Simply wrap the return value of `applyMiddleware()` with `composeWithDevTools()`